A Dangerous Mouse Trap

 “The point is you’re a detective who doesn’t work with any agency!
 The lone wolf detective, who travels the world solving all sorts of crimes is the coolest kind of detective!
 Nobody else can ever compare!”
-As the guy talked, he had the lingo of a surfer from California.
+As the guy talked, he had the lingo of a surfer.

 “It’s like you’ve known me all your life!” the turtle said in awe.